rorycreedon/comp0087_assignment/README.md

 - `summaries/`: Contains the scripts to generate summaries
 - `plots/`: Contains plots used in the report.
 - `download_hf_data.py`: Downloads the ECHR dataset.
-- `NLP_Demo_Notebook.ipynb`: Provides some examples on how to use the models and performs inference.
+- `NLP_Demo_Notebook.ipynb`: Provides examples on how to use the models and performs inference.
 - `plots.ipynb`: Generates plots for results.
 - `requirements.txt`: Includes required dependencies.
 - `results.xlsx`: Contains inference results across all models.